flapjack/flapjack-diner/README.md

 <a name="checks">&nbsp;</a>
 ### checks

 Return basic identity data for one, some or all checks.
-(Check ids are composed by joining together the check's entity's name, the character ':' and the check's name.)

 ```ruby
 check = Flapjack::Diner.checks(ID)